No. 11 Squadron RAAF: Post-war

 Neptunes from the squadron flew around the world in February 1957 as part of Operation Westbound.
 In 1959, the squadron's Neptunes were flown to the United States and upgraded with jet engines; one aircraft was lost in a crash near Richmond early that year, resulting in the deaths of the entire crew.
 In February 1964, the squadron returned to the search and rescue role when it helped search for survivors following the Melbourne–Voyager collision.
 The following year, the squadron deployed five aircraft as escorts when HMAS Sydney was dispatched to South Vietnam carrying equipment and troops including the 1st Battalion, Royal Australian Regiment and the Prince of Wales's Light Horse as part of Australia's contribution to the Vietnam War.

 The last squadron's last Neptune flight took place in late 1967.
 In February 1968, No. 11 Squadron moved to RAAF Base Edinburgh, South Australia, where it re-equipped with P-3B Orion aircraft over the next six months, dispatching crews to the United States to retrieve the aircraft.
 From early 1981, the squadron's aircraft were dispatched regularly to RAAF Base Butterworth in Malaysia as part of No. 92 Wing.
 Between 1984 and 1986, the old-model Orions were replaced with P-3Cs.
+Six P-3B Orions sold to Portuguese Air Force as P-3P Orions.

 No. 11 Squadron continues to operate in the maritime patrol and surveillance roles.
 In this role, the squadron has taken part in several high-profile rescues of wrecked sailors in the Great Southern Ocean, including those of Tony Bullimore and Isabelle Autissier.
 In 1999, the squadron supported the Australian-led intervention into East Timor as part of Operation Warden.
 Between 2003 and 2013, the squadron's aircraft deployed to the Middle East as part of No. 92 Wing's commitment to Operations Catalyst, Falconer and Slipper.
 One of the squadron's main roles during these operations was the provision of "over-ground surveillance", providing real-time reconnaissance information to Coalition ground troops in Iraq and Afghanistan, under the direction of ground controllers.